kubernetes/website/content/zh-cn/docs/concepts/configuration/secret.md

 下面是一些选项：

 <!--
-- if your cloud-native component needs to authenticate to another application that you know is running within the same Kubernetes cluster, you can use a [ServiceAccount](/docs/reference/access-authn-authz/authentication/#service-account-tokens) and its tokens to identify your client.
+- If your cloud-native component needs to authenticate to another application that you know is running within the same Kubernetes cluster, you can use a [ServiceAccount](/docs/reference/access-authn-authz/authentication/#service-account-tokens) and its tokens to identify your client.
-- there are third-party tools that you can run, either within or outside your cluster, that provide secrets management.
+- There are third-party tools that you can run, either within or outside your cluster, that provide secrets management.
 For example, a service that Pods access over HTTPS, that reveals a secret if the client correctly authenticates (for example, with a ServiceAccount token).